 Then take a look around the well-kept gardens that are enclosed by the fort’s outer walls.
 A number of foundations and fountains remain, giving you an idea of the original structure.
 But, again, the standard of curatorship is not high (though we enjoyed the description of the decidedly unimpressive Hazari Karanje fountain as the world’s second best water feature).

 Don’t miss the opportunity to climb the steep stone stairs that lead to the top of the fort’s perimeter.
 A lap of the wall probably takes about 10 minutes, and is not for the feint-hearted (there are no handrails and there are plenty of children whizzing around).
 Make sure you climb to the Nagarkhana hall on the top of the Delhi Gate.

 when?
 9.30am to 5.30pm, seven days a week.

 Located on the south bank of the Mula Mutha River, Koregaon Park's two major roads—the unimaginatively named North and South Main Roads—are connected by a number of lanes (numbered 1 to 9).

-Lanes 1 to 3 have the most impressive 'bungalows', palatial detached houses with sumptuous grounds that are owned by the likes of Bombay film stars, Delhi politicians and European industrialists.
+Lanes 1 to 3 have the most impressive 'bungalows', palatial detached houses with sumptuous grounds that are owned by the likes of Bombay film stars, Delhi politicians and Indian industrialists.
 The effect is completed by the Banyan trees that line the lanes.
 The houses around Poonawala Crescent are particularly impressive.

 We suggest that you have a walk around the neighbourhood or take a rickshaw ride and stop at the best villas to take photos.
 But be warned: security guards may well blow their whistles at you!